Tbearden10/Tbearden10/README.md

 # 💻 Current Projects:
  * Dungeon Info Hub: Central hub for all things dungeon related including user stats
  * D2 Api Timer: Activity timer accurate to the Bungie API used to track times.
- * Belly Report: "Portfolio" site for all projects Destiny related
  * Personal Portfolio Site: Site to display all projects and web dev skills in one central place.
 Contains a virtual terminal and file system for navigation
 # 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/beardent)